Guide from Marina Weight Loss Center

-The well-trained bariatric surgeons and physicians at Marina del Rey Hospital work towards providing you with an individualized treatment plan to resolve your problem of obstructive sleep apnea through weight loss.
+The well-trained bariatric surgeons and physicians at Cedars-Sinai Marina del Rey Hospital work towards providing you with an individualized treatment plan to resolve your problem of obstructive sleep apnea through weight loss.
 Our expert surgeons and their team ensure superior care for their patients throughout the course of treatment, during recovery, and post-recovery period of weight-loss surgery.

 Obstructive sleep apnea (OSA) is a serious, sleep-related breathing disorder that involves a partial or total blockage of airflow in the upper airway, which occurs because of collapsing soft tissues in the back of the throat due to relaxed muscles during sleep.
 OSA most commonly happens when you are lying down on your back.
 The partial or complete halt in breathing lasts for about 10 seconds during sleep, but at times may persist for 1 minute or longer.
 This causes a sudden decrease in the blood oxygen saturation level.
 As a result, your brain responds to this lack of oxygen and alerts your body to awaken you from sleep and restore breathing.